Enjoy the many contrasts and surprises to be experienced in the “Land of the Rising Sun,” on a Japan vacation.

 Kinkakuji and Ginkakuji Pavillions

 Kinkakuji, the Golden Pavilion, is a Zen temple whose top two floors are completely covered in gold leaf.
-It is an impressive structure built overlooking a large pond which reflects a mirror image of itself.
+It is an impressive structure built overlooking a large pond that reflects a mirror image of itself.
 The gardens offer a few places of interest including a pond that is said to never dry up and statues that people throw coins at for luck.
 Ginkakuji, the Silver Pavilion, is also a Zen temple.
 In 1482, shogun Ashikaga Yoshimasa built his retirement villa on the grounds of today’s temple.
 The villa was converted into a Zen temple after his death.
-You can walk in the grounds along a circular route from which the gardens and buildings can be viewed.
+You can walk on the grounds along a circular route from which the gardens and buildings can be viewed.

 The Heian Shrine

 The Heian Shrine dates back just over a hundred years and was built on the occasion of the 1100th anniversary of the capital’s foundation in Kyoto, dedicated to the spirits of the first and last emperors who reigned in the city.
 The shrine grounds are very spacious and the main buildings are a partial replica of the original Imperial Palace.
 The garden’s most striking feature is its many weeping cherry trees, making the garden one of the best places to see cherry blossoms in Kyoto.
 Occasionally, the shrine’s court is used for special events such as the Jidai Festival, which is held each year on October 22, the anniversary of the foundation of Kyoto.
 The festival’s main event is a parade of people in costumes from different periods of Japanese history that leads from the Kyoto Imperial Palace to the Heian Shrine.